 If this is your first Market Square Day, what should you expect?

 First and foremost, traffic.
 Expect a lot of roads closed or detoured around downtown.
 Most of Downtown Portsmouth is shut down for pedestrians, according to the website.

 This street will not be visible.
-It will be a mobbed with good vibes and good times.
+It will be mobbed with good vibes and good times.

 From 9am – 4pm, there will be over 150 vendors as well as performances on the two musical stages.
 Local and regional musicians will be on stage nearly all day.

-The entertainment, according to the website, is as followed:
+The entertainment, according to the website, is as follows:

 The Maine Marimba Ensemble